goauthentik/authentik/website/docs/outposts/outposts.md

 title: Outposts
 ---

-An outpost is a single deployment of a passbook component, which can be deployed in a completely separate environment.
+An outpost is a single deployment of a authentik component, which can be deployed in a completely separate environment.
 Currently, only the Proxy Provider is supported as outpost.

 ![](outposts.png)

 Upon creation, a service account and a token is generated.
 The service account only has permissions to read the outpost and provider configuration.
-This token is used by the Outpost to connect to passbook.
+This token is used by the Outpost to connect to authentik.

-passbook can manage the deployment, updating and general lifecycle of an Outpost.
-To communicate with the underlying platforms on which the outpost is deployed, passbook has "Service Connections".
+authentik can manage the deployment, updating and general lifecycle of an Outpost.
+To communicate with the underlying platforms on which the outpost is deployed, authentik has "Service Connections".

--   If you've deployed passbook on docker-compose, passbook automatically create a Service Connection for the local docker socket.
+-   If you've deployed authentik on docker-compose, authentik automatically create a Service Connection for the local docker socket.
--   If you've deployed passbook on Kubernetes, with `kubernetesIntegration` set to true (default), passbook automatically creates a Service Connection for the local Kubernetes Cluster.
+-   If you've deployed authentik on Kubernetes, with `kubernetesIntegration` set to true (default), authentik automatically creates a Service Connection for the local Kubernetes Cluster.

 To deploy an outpost with these service connections, simply selected them during the creation of an Outpost.
 A background task is started, which creates the container/deployment.
 You can see that Status on the System Tasks page.